Einsums/Einsums/README.md

 * A Fast Fourier Transform library, either FFTW3 or DFT from MKL.
 * For call stack backtracing, refer to the requirements listed [here](https://github.com/bombela/backward-cpp).
+* HIP for graphics card support.
+Uses hipBlas, hipSolver, and the HIP language.
+Does not yet support hipFFT.

 ## Examples
 This will optimize at compile-time to a BLAS dgemm call.